 What is neurofeedback?

 Neurofeedback is a way of training the brain.
-The aim of the training is to promote healthy brainwave patterns.
+The aim of the training is to promote healthy brain activity.

 Who is neurofeedback therapy for?

-Supporters of neurofeedback say that it can be used for autistic people and people with attention deficit hyperactivity disorder (ADHD), seizures, cerebral palsy, acquired brain injury, anxiety, depression, behaviour disorders, addiction and birth trauma.
+Supporters of neurofeedback say that it can be used for autistic people and people with ADHD, seizures, cerebral palsy, acquired brain injury, anxiety, depression, behaviour disorders and addiction.

 What is neurofeedback therapy used for?

-Supporters say that neurofeedback helps to change unhealthy or undesirable brainwave activity into normal, healthy, organised activity.
-This can help the brain work better.
+Supporters say that neurofeedback helps to change unhealthy or undesirable brainwave activity into healthy, organised activity.
+They claim this can help the brain work better.

-Supporters of neurofeedback therapy claim it can help autistic people – for example, by improving their social skills, communication, speech and ability to focus.
-They say it can also reduce seizures and self-stimulatory behaviour.
+Supporters of neurofeedback therapy claim it can be used to improve autistic people’s social skills, communication, speech and ability to focus.
+They say it can also reduce seizures and stimming.

 Where does neurofeedback therapy come from?